crocs-muni/roca/README.md

 *Update 30.10.2017*: The [paper](https://crocs.fi.muni.cz/_media/public/papers/nemec_roca_ccs17_preprint.pdf) of the attack is already online, [ACM version](https://dl.acm.org/citation.cfm?id=3133969).

-*Update 30.10.2017*: The discrete logarithm detector is now implemented and used as a default.
+*Update 30.10.2017*: The discrete logarithm detector is now implemented in the Python and used as a default.
 It detects the structure in the primes exploited by the factorizing algorithm.

 Currently the tool supports the following key formats: